 At least 3 credits beyond the freshman level must be completed in each of the areas below.

-Electives; includes courses and/ or tests in any of the above mentioned areas or in related subject areas
+Electives: includes courses and/ or tests in any of the above mentioned areas or in related subject areas18 credits

 Students who graduate with a concentration in Political Science will be able to: